troisinfotech/TalentHub/Mobile/README.md

 # We Are Hiring
-Trois Infotech is hiring backend engineers who are passionate about building backend for awesome applications.
+Trois Infotech is hiring mobile engineers who are passionate about building awesome mobile applications.

 ## Instructions
 **Step 1:** Fork [TalentHub Repository](https://github.com/troisinfotech/TalentHub)

- **Step 2:** Add your project as a folder in [Backend folder of this repository](https://github.com/troisinfotech/TalentHub/tree/master/Backend)
+ **Step 2:** Add your project as a folder in [Mobile folder of this repository](https://github.com/troisinfotech/TalentHub/tree/master/Mobile)

  **Step 3:** Add your code to the folder as per the task given below.